 Two times sailing around these great mountains, discovering whales and catching big fish, I have now finally found a place I want to stay during the dark polar nights of the north.

-I have now been sailing and living in my boat alone for more than one year.
+I have now been sailing along the Norwegian coast and living in my boat alone for more than one year.
 All the way I have been trying to catch things to eat from what I can find in nature.
 Like fish, sea urchins, seaweed and also berries and mushrooms from my trips on land.
 I keep a low budget and try to be as self-sufficient as possible.

 This autumn I got myself a proper ship’s dog.
 His name is Zkipper.
 His rare dog race originated from the village of Måstad at the island Værøya in Lofoten.